top of page

 Biography

 In 2012, Yu participated in artist in residency in Pushkinskaya-10, Saint Petersburg, Russia.
-Her solo exhibition achieved to be included in the event "Japanese Spring" supported by Japanese Consulate in Saint Petersburg.
-She had a collective exhibition at the Museum of Non-Conformist Art, Saint Petersburg, in 2015, included in the art festival “New Names” supported by the Ministry of Culture of Russian Federation.
+During her time there, she held a solo exhibition and achieved to be included in the event “Japanese Spring” supported by Japanese Consulate in Saint Petersburg.
+In 2015, She had a collective exhibition at the Museum of Non-Conformist Art, Saint Petersburg, included in the art festival “New Names” supported by the Ministry of Culture of Russian Federation.

 Artist Statement

 I mostly paint “human relationships” and “human love”.
-I want to paint something that does not change even though an era changes.
-We live in an age where anything can be easily captured on a photograph, and when I came to think about the role of painting, I thought what I can do is to visualize invisible things such as relationships and love.
+I strive to create art that transcends the passage of time—something that remains constant even as the world changes.
+We live in an age where anything can be easily captured in a photograph, and when I reflect on the role of painting, I believe it allows me to visualize things that are invisible: relationships, love, and emotions.

 Angel in Art_0725.jpg